 However, procrastination and writer’s block can also occur separately from one another.
 Specifically, someone might procrastinate even though they don’t have writer’s block, but rather because they suffer from other issues, such as constant distractions.
 Similarly, someone might have writer’s block due to reasons that are entirely unrelated to procrastination, such as creative difficulties, and they may be actively trying to work on their writing, even if they’re stuck and not making any progress.

-The psychology and causes of writing procrastination
+Psychology and causes of writing procrastination

 You procrastinate on writing because issues—such as abstract goals and perfectionism—interfere with and outweigh your self-control and motivation.